Where can I return my container?

 - You can locate your nearest or preferred return point here.

-- If you wish to redeem electronically at the RVM, download and sign up to the myTOMRA App, and connect your PayPal account.
+- If you wish to redeem electronically at the machine, download and sign up to the myTOMRA App, and connect your PayPal account.

-- You can also locate your closest RVM using the myTOMRA App and check its live status.
+- You can also locate your closest machine using this website or myTOMRA App and check its live status.

 At the RVM